 Part-time work and work permit

-- EU/EEA students do not need a work permit, and can work in Norway after they have registered with the police.
-EU/EEA students must register with the police within 3 months after arrival in Norway.
+- As a EU/EEA student you must register with the police within 3 months after arrival in Norway.

 Orientation meeting about part-time work

 On Wednesday 4 September there will be held an orientation meeting about part-time work by the Career Services and Knutepunktet - International Student Reception.

 Click the above link for more information and to sign up for the meeting!